Cpl Darryl Charles

 Medically retired, Darryl and his wife Desiree are proud parents to their son Kingsley, who was born in 2017.
 Darryl loves being a dad and watching his son grow, but he cannot fully relax and enjoy fatherhood because of barriers in his non-adapted home.
 Darryl’s frustration with his living environment increased as Kingsley started crawling, and he realized how many safety hazards in his home prevent him from keeping up with his son.
 When showering, Darryl balances on one leg, risking further injury to his knee.
 A specially adapted custom Homes For Our Troops home will allow Darryl to live comfortably and, most importantly, give him more time for Desiree and Kingsley.
 “This home will enable me to properly take care of my family and allow myself to better provide for them, now and in the future,” he says.

-With the freedom and independence he will regain in an HFOT home, Darryl will be able to concentrate on finishing his degree in information technology from National University in San Diego.
+With the freedom and independence he will regain in an HFOT home, Darryl will be able to concentrate on finishing his degree in information technology from National University in San Diego and his job as a DOD civilian with the Navy.
 He will also have time for his other hobbies which include working out, hiking, riding motorcycles, and snowboarding.

 Originally from Southern California, Darryl is choosing to build his home there for the area’s great school district, proximity to the VA, and to be close to friends and family.